catherinepope/papermod/content/posts/how-to-create-a-book-database-with-hugo-and-yaml.md

 - `title`: The book's full title
 - `author`: The author's name
-- `isbn`: The ISBN (even if you're not using this immediately, it's useful to capture this information, as it helps you build dynamic links to online bookstores).
+- `isbn`: The ISBN allows you to build dynamic links to online bookstores.
-- `bookshop`: The URL for the book on Bookshop.org.
-Of course, you can change this to your preferred bookstore.

-The metadata is indented by two spaces.
+The metadata is indented by two spaces.[^1]

 You can add as many book entries as you need to this file.
 Here are some tips: